Azure/azure-powershell/documentation/announcing-az-module.md

 It is discouraged for AzureRM and Az to be installed on the same machine, but there may be limited circumstances where this is needed for certain older scripts.

 If you need to have both modules installed:
-- Do not use the Enable-AzureRmAlias cmdlet with -Scope CurrentUser ot LocalMachine
+- Do not use the Enable-AzureRmAlias cmdlet with -Scope CurrentUser or LocalMachine
+- When installing Az on a machine with AzureRM previously installed, you must specify ```AllowClobber``` in the Install-Module cmdlet invocation.
 - You cannot load Az and AzureRM modules in the same PowerShell session, but they can be used in seperate sessions as follows
   - In AzureRM session:  Import-Module AzureRM
   - In Az session:  Use cmdlets with Az noun, do not use cmdlets with AzureRM noun